sheacon/transformer_paper_presentation/README.md

 - Review of Purpose and Architecture of Transformer Models
 - Compare with RNNs and CNNs
 - Assess Results
-- Business Use Case / Costs
+- Counterpoint Business Case / Costs

 ## Why The Transformer?
 - Task: Sequence Transduction (e.g. Language Translation)